 2. Name a Custodian Under the Uniform Transfers to Minors Act

 The Uniform Transfers to Minors Act (UTMA) is a law that has been adopted in substantially the same form in almost every state.
-(The holdouts are South Carolina and Vermont.)
+(The lone holdout is South Carolina.)
 Under the UTMA, you may choose someone to manage property you are leaving to a child.
 This person is called a custodian.
 If you die when the child is still under the age set by your state's law -- 21, in most states -- the custodian will step in to manage the property.
 (Older offspring get their property outright.)

 To set up a custodianship, all you need to do is name a custodian and the property you're leaving to a young person.
 You can do this in your will or living trust, or when you name a beneficiary for an insurance policy, if you're leaving life insurance proceeds to your kids.
 For example, your will might state, "I leave $10,000 to Michael Stein, as custodian for Ashley Farben under the Illinois Uniform Transfers to Minors Act."
 That would be enough to create the custodianship (if it's ever needed).

 In most states, a UTMA custodianship ends when the beneficiary is 21.
 But a few states end them at 18, and a handful allow you to extend the age to 25.
 If you don't want the beneficiary to get the property so young, you may want to use a trust (discussed below) instead.

 3. Set Up a Trust for Each Child

 Another approach is to establish a trust for each child.
 With this arrangement, you use your will or living trust to name a trustee (usually a trusted relative or friend), who will handle money or property the child inherits until the child reaches the age you specify.
 If the beneficiary is already over this age at your death, the trust never comes into being; instead, the property goes straight to the beneficiary.